Last updated on August 23rd, 2023 at 01:23 pm

 As part of the story, the museum includes an interesting mock-up of a tank factory as well as Battlegroup Afghanistan, a moving exhibition depicting part of the British Army’s role in Helmand Province.

 There’s plenty to do in this part of southern England, but I’d say that the Tank Museum should be on your list of places to go.
 It’s also a very good rainy day option.
-Being weaned tales of derring-do, it is definitely my kind of place.
-I loved the factory smell of steel and engine oil and was impressed by the range of visitor types; they were by no means all middle-aged fat nurds in combat fancy dress trying to look tough.
+Being weaned on tales of derring-do, it is definitely my kind of place.
+I loved the factory smell of steel and engine oil and was impressed by the range of visitor types; they were by no means all middle-aged fat nurds in combat fancy dress failing to look tough.
 I was disappointed to have missed one of the regular live displays the museum puts on, but have noted that they stage an annual ‘Tank Fest’, which looks captivating.
 The museum also has a passable canteen and a very good shop which sells everything from the usual tat to an excellent range of books.

 At the end of it all, I came upon a very out-tanked Mrs B. Curiously, that didn’t stop her wanting to buy ‘Fury’ on DVD; she’s never shown any previous interest in American tank tactics of WW2 and I can’t imagine what the sudden attraction was.